Study level

 Objectives

-This course aims at integrating the knowledge of geology acquired until the 4th semester of the STE license.
-It is applied to the discovery of the geology of France and allows the student to become familiar with the interpretative analysis of geological maps, subsurface data and the construction of geological sections in practical work.
-The disciplines covered are numerous, namely: cartography, stratigraphy, petrography (rock classification), tectonics, metamorphism, sedimentology and geophysics, in no particular order of priority.
+This course aims to integrate the knowledge of Geology acquired up to the 4th semester of the STE degree.
+They are applied to the discovery of the geology of France and allow the student to familiarize the student with the interpretive analysis of geological maps, subsurface data and the construction of geological sections in practical work.
+The disciplines covered are numerous, namely: cartography, stratigraphy, petrography (classification of rocks), tectonics, metamorphism, sedimentology and geophysics, in no order of priority.

-Basics at the L2 level of cartography, petrography, stratigraphy, geochronology, geodynamics, structural and sedimentary geology, and evolution of the Earth.
+Basics at L2 level in cartography, petrography, stratigraphy, geochronology, geodynamics, structural and sedimentary geology, and evolution of the Earth.

 Geophysics